disclose-framework/spec/specification/overview.md

 Disclose provides that infrastructure layer.
 It enables AI agents, platforms, and automated systems to access verified, machine-readable information about merchant practices — including return policies, fulfillment performance, review authenticity, and other behavioural signals — when making or informing purchasing decisions on behalf of buyers.

-Disclose operates as a disclosure layer that sits above the transaction.
+Disclose operates as a disclosure layer that sits below discovery and above the transaction.
 Before an agent decides where to buy, Disclose provides the structured signal data needed to make a trustworthy recommendation.
 It does not process payments, manage checkout sessions, or execute transactions.
 Its sole function is to standardize how merchants publish verified disclosures and how agents consume them.

 ---